The Role of Product Marketing—And Why Startups Need to Define It

 For a young company, every new hire is critical.
 There’s often no shortage of needs to fill, so it’s common that formal product marketing headcount is typically added when a company reaches an inflection point.

-Unfortunately, that inflection point is usually reached because some person or small team—either product management or marketing—becomes so overloaded they can’t scale.
-The Product Marketer is then hired to “take some of the load” off that group.
+But that inflection point is usually reached because some person or small team—either product management or marketing—becomes so overloaded they can’t scale.
+A product marketer is then hired to take some of the load off that group.

-This is the wrong way to hire, because immediately the Product Marketer will be defined by the responsibilities and deliverables handed off to him or her by the overloaded team.
+This is the wrong way to hire, because the product marketer will immediately be defined by the responsibilities and deliverables handed off to them by the overloaded team.

-Instead — going back to the Engineering/QA example — think of Product Marketing as a role to help both Product Management and the company scale.
-That way, the reason to hire is not simply to reduce the burden of another team, but to bring a better understanding of the buyers and market into the company and optimize how the company markets and sells to those buyers.
+Instead, think of product marketing as a role that helps both product management and the company scale.
+That way, the reason to hire isn’t simply to reduce the burden of another team—it’s to bring a better understanding of the buyers and market into the company and optimize how the company markets and sells to those buyers.

-Over time, as the company grows, introduces more products or product variations, and attacks new use cases, market segments, verticals, or geographies, Product Marketing — as part of overall Product Management — should grow in some reasonable proportion.
-From that initial hire, the company should grow a team or teams of product marketers, working alongside product managers and aligned to best address strategic and market needs for the company.
+Over time, as a startup introduces more products or product variations, and attacks new use cases, market segments, verticals, or geographies, product marketing (as part of overall product management) should grow in some reasonable proportion.
+From that initial hire, the company should grow a team or teams of product marketers who work alongside product managers to best address strategic and market needs for the company.

-In today’s market, where technology makes it easy for companies around the world to compete with one another, it is even more important than ever to have a team dedicated to understanding the market and buyer needs, and using that knowledge to ensure the company executes on compelling marketing and sales strategies.
+In today’s market where technology makes it easy for companies to compete with one another on a global scale, it’s more important than ever to have a team dedicated to understanding the market and buyer needs in order to use that knowledge to ensure the company executes on compelling marketing and sales strategies.